Katy Perry Wore A Space Suit To The VMAs And Jack Antonoff’s Reaction Was The Best

 I will say, Katy does have a point that the world right now is pretty freaking confusing, so maybe her entire intro was just a complicated metaphor for the confusing state of society?
 IDK, you guys, I'm just trying to make sense of things here.

 Regardless, the night is still young, and Katy still has time to turn this hosting gig around.
 I believe in you, Katy!
-Just make sure Jack Antonoff doesn't have anymore bananas.
+Just make sure Jack Antonoff doesn't have any more bananas.

 Subscribe to Elite Daily's official newsletter, The Edge, for more stories you don't want to miss.